There are many reasons that you may need to send money to someone overseas in the future if you haven’t already.

-Regardless of why you need to send money overseas, the simple fact of the matter is that making any kind of an international transfer or payment is a little bit more complicated (and expensive) in contrast to sending money to someone who lives within the same country as you.
+Regardless of why you need to send money overseas, the simple fact of the matter is that making any international transfer or payment is a little bit more complicated (and expensive) in contrast to sending money to someone who lives within the same country as you.

 Here are the top challenges that currently exist with sending money to someone overseas: